gruelbox/transaction-outbox/README.md

 If you find yourself wondering _why bother with the queues now_?
 You're quite right.
 As we now have outgoing buffers, we already have most of the benefits of middleware (at least for some use cases).
 We could replace the calls to a message queue with direct queues to the other services' load balancers and switch to a peer-to-peer architecture, if we so choose.

+> Note that for the above example to work, `StockReductionEvent` and `IncomeEvent` need to be whitelisted for serialization.
+See [Configuration reference](#configuration-reference).

 ## Installation

 Requires at least Java 11. **Stuck on an earlier JDK?
 [Speak up](https://github.com/gruelbox/transaction-outbox/issues/new/choose)**.
 If there's any interest in downgrading, it won't be particularly hard to strip out the Java 9/10/11 features like `var`.